-Cleaning a Coffee Maker with Vinegar
+Cleaning your Coffee Maker with Vinegar

-Unplug the machine and pour the water left in the tray into a sink.
-Gather needed tools and place next to your Keurig machine – pure white vinegar, paper towels or microfiber cloth, dish soap, and a cleaning toothbrush for scrubbing.
+- Unplug the machine and pour the water left in the tray into a sink.
+Gather needed tools and place them next to your Keurig machine – pure white vinegar, paper towels or microfiber cloth, dish soap, and a cleaning toothbrush for scrubbing.

-Take all the washed parts and re-assemble the machine.
+- Take all the washed parts and re-assemble the machine.

-Fill your water reservoir halfway with white vinegar and run several brewing cycles with no K-cups.
+- Fill your water reservoir halfway with white vinegar and run several brewing cycles with no K-cups.
 Place a ceramic cup under the machine, and pour the cups of vinegar into the sink.
 Repeat the process until the reservoir is empty.
 The descaling brew will take about 15 minutes.
 The vinegar will clear up the calcium deposits.

-Fill up the reservoir with fresh, clean water and run a few cycles to do a final clean of your machine and to get rid of any vinegar.
+- Fill up the reservoir with fresh, clean water and run a few cycles to do a final clean of your machine and to get rid of any vinegar.
 Continue until there is absolutely no vinegar smell.

 When you don’t smell vinegar anymore, remove the reservoir and rinse well.